- What is your experience and training and how did you come to our school?

 - What does partnering with parents and community look like for your classroom?

 I get to be a citizen of so many classrooms at HDMS.
 I have lots of meetings and phone calls and emails and more meetings and text messages and I see families at Sky Tavern every weekend.
 The parent’s of our special needs students get to spend a lot of time with me and always know that my door is open to support, or provide materials to support at home, all of the time.

 - What is the method in which you grow professionally and personally?

 I am constantly reading and learning about both special education and Montessori philosophy.
-Over Spring break, I will be attending my first Montessori conference in Washington DC and I was very excited.
+Over last spring break, I attended my first Montessori conference in Washington DC and I was very excited.
 I plan to attend Montessori training in the future.